Meet The Team

 Chase (he/him) is an undergraduate student of the Class of 2026 at Providence College, double majoring in Political Science and Public and Community Service Studies.

 Originally from Topsfield, Massachusetts, Chase is passionate about finding ways to strengthen the connections between higher education institutions and the communities in which they are situated, specifically through community-based research, relationship building, and community organizing.
-On campus, Chase serves as the President of the Board of Programmers, a student-run organization that plans a wide variety of events for the student body.
-Chase is also a member of PC’s co-ed a cappella group, Strictly Speaking,
+On campus, Chase serves as the Newman Civic Fellow through Campus Compact, as well as the President of the Board of Programmers, a student-run organization that plans a wide variety of events for the student body.
+Chase is also a member of PC’s co-ed a cappella group, Strictly Speaking.

 Undergraduate Research Assistant